ga-curriculum/quick-refresher-for-ml/microlesson-01/README.md

 ---

-## Advantages

-1. **No Labeling Required:** Efficient for datasets without labels.
-2. **Scalable:** Can handle large datasets effectively.
-3. **Versatile:** Applies to a wide range of applications like clustering, anomaly detection, and recommendation systems.

-## Limitations

-1. **Interpretability:** Results can be difficult to interpret.
-2. **Quality of Results:** Strongly dependent on the choice of algorithm and parameters.
-3. **Scalability Issues:** Some algorithms may not scale well with high-dimensional data.

----

----

 # Reinforcement Machine Learning

 Reinforcement Machine Learning is a type of machine learning where an agent learns to make decisions by performing actions in an environment to maximize cumulative rewards.
 It is inspired by behavioral psychology and is used in tasks where sequential decision-making is critical.